sabermanesh/Practice/README.md

 # Practice
-This is my way to become cell of world wide programing
+This is my way to become cell of world wide programming